AlainParadis/HEAL610/lit-review.md

 <h2 class="center-text">Theme #2: Sustained, Inclusive Stakeholder Engagement</h2>

-> Summary and synthesis of literature that contributes to theme two

 Compatibility, commitment, and communications are critical success factors for sustainable relationships {% cite fleming_successful_2018 %}.

 Employers are unlikely to host a student if their experience is not a positive one.
 Likewise, the college is not going to partner with an employer that has not offered a quality learning environment.
 This is an issue of compatibility. {% cite fleming_successful_2018 %}.